jaymorelli96/jaymorelli/content/posts/ccwc/index.md

 }
 ```

+Realizing that defining words as non-white space characters suits this problem, I decide to use `bytes.Fields` from the `strings` package to split the byte slice into words.
-I actually spent more time than I wanted with this step.
-I started by defining that the _word_ is something that is not white spaces.
-Splitting the slice of bytes fits very well here and the Go `strings` package provide us a very useful method, the `strings.Fields(s []byte) [][]byte`.
-It took me a while to realize that because I am initializing the buffer `b := make([]byte, 1024)` with the make function and I must take in considerations the unread portion of the slice.
+However, I encounter a challenge when initializing the buffer `b := make([]byte, 1024)`.
+I must consider the unread portion of the slice.
 ```go
 func WordCount(r io.Reader, w io.Writer, opts options) error {
 	b := make([]byte, 1024)